 Not at all.

-We’ve done it by staying cognizant of this one fact: every single technician and every single piece of equipment CAN and WILL fail at some time.
+We do it by staying cognizant of this one fact: every single technician and every single piece of equipment CAN and WILL fail at some time.

-How about this one: how neat and tidy are your spare parts and unused extra gear?
 Funny how quick this seemingly invisible part of the production world can become visible.
 I was at a church recently and couldn’t find a working mic cable to save my life.
 How they had working band inputs still baffles me.
 Implementing a plan to store and categorize your unused gear sets you up to actually go with the flow when situations change unexpectedly.
 Which of these would you rather do when a mic cable fails on stage: Walk calmly to the backstage storage closet, get another cable and switch it out and move on?
 OR race around, frantically tugging at a massive pile of nasty old cables that were shoved underneath the audio console while praying to God to save you and hope that a decent cable magically appears?
 I’ll be honest, at COTMProd, job longevity isn’t often associated with the latter.

-As a Tech Director or Tech Team member these are all challenges you are facing.
+As a Tech Director or Tech Team member, these are all challenges you are facing.
 The Tech Team Track sessions at WFX Louisville will touch upon all of these topics and more.
 Plus visit the WFX Expo that has over 225+ exhibitors.
 Get all the production and technology solutions you need for your church all under one roof at WFX.
 The 2016 WFX Conference and Expo will be held September 21-22, 2016 at the Kentucky Exposition Center.
 Learn more or register for WFX at wfxweb.com.

 Article is courtesy of ProSoundWeb.
 The author, Andrew Stone is the Production Manager and Audio Director at Church on the Move in Tulsa, OK.
 His 25 years of touring experience have brought a unique, and sometimes unorthodox, perspective to his approach towards production in the church.
 He has been a key part of changing the culture behind COTM’s live events and he loves sharing his knowledge with other churches.
 He’s been married for 19 years, rarely wears anything but black, and genuinely loves to rock.
 You can find him on Twitter (@stone_rocks) or on Seeds, COTM’s free resource site, as a blog contributor.